CCBR/CCBR_NextflowTemplate/docs/user-guide/getting-started.md

 The following are sub-commands used within CARLISLE:

-- initialize: initalize the pipeline
+- initialize: initialize the pipeline
 - dryrun: predict the binding of peptides to any MHC molecule
 - cluster: execute the pipeline on the Biowulf HPC
 - local: execute a local, interactive, session